How to Fix White Screen of Death in WordPress. How to overcome the WordPress white screen

 • Open the php.ini file for editing and change the value of the error_reporting variable to E_ALL: error_reporting = E_ALL

-Errors in the work of the wordpress itself.
+Errors in the work of WordPress itself.

 Define("WP_DEBUG", true);

-Any other errors.
+All sorts of other errors.

 by admin on August 26, 2011

-That is, for example www ..
-And the site - everything is OK.
+That is, for example www..
+And the site is everything OK.

-Don't worry, all of this can be fixed.
+Don't worry, all this can be fixed.

 Blank WordPress page